On this page, Nematode

 When the host is fully grown the nematode bursts out of the body cavity of the host killing it.
 While inside the host it has been coiled up, and on hatching it stretches out to several times the host's length.
 It takes up so much space, and absorbs so much nutrition that the host is usually not able to reproduce.
 Then it burrows into the soil and remains there for up to 2 years, before climbing vegetation after rain to lay its eggs.
 It is eaten by spiders and snails.

-On the left is Dorylamius stagnalis, a freshwater nematode.
+Above is Dorylamius stagnalis, a freshwater nematode.
 It is found in mud, and among plant roots at the bottom of ponds.
 Its mouth has a stylets for piercing, and it grows to 5 - 8 mm long.

 One nematode, Caenorhabditis